blairsec/writeups/_posts/2021-10-16-sql-injection.md

 IO.puts(Sqli.find_password(""))
 ```

-If you are more familar with Python, here is the script that Jason wrote.
+If you are more familiar with Python, here is the script that Jason wrote.
 ```python
 import requests, string, json
 current = "flag{"